danielking13/CS4330-final-project/JavaLanguage.md

 ## Lambda expressions, closures, or functions as types

 Java implements closures, but it is limited compared to other languages.
 Java uses lambda expressions and anonymous classes.
 These can only access the final variables of the enclosing scope.
 Java only saves the value of free variables to let them be used inside lambda expressions.
-The compiler limites the type of variable that can be used inside lambda expressons to only final and effectivley final ones.
+The compiler limits the type of variable that can be used inside lambda expressions to only final and effectively final ones.

 ## Implementation of listeners and event handlers